ppresto/AKS-Sandbox/mongodb-ent/README.md

+# mongodb Enterprise
-# Build MongoDB Enterprise container and deploy to AKS
+Build the mongodb container based on the mongo docker repo and deploy it to Kubernetes.
+This repo is using AKS.

+## Build MongoDB Enterprise container
 We will build an enterprise image using the mongo docker project.

 PreReq: